$48,000 Verdict: Premises Liability – Dangerous Property

 A jury awarded Rabinowitz $60,000, but found him to be 20 percent at fault, reducing his judgment to $48,000.

-To schedule a free consultation with an experienced personal injury lawyer, call 314-A-LAWYER (252-9937) or contact us online.
+To schedule a free consultation with an experienced premises liability lawyer, call 314-A-LAWYER (252-9937) or contact us online.

 The results obtained in each case depend on a variety of factors that are unique to each case.
 Every case is different and these results, while accurate, do not guarantee a similar result in your case and cannot be used to predict the results of your case.